mattvenn/formal-intro-course/exercises/part1/README.md

 ### Method

 * Write a cover statement that will generate a trace of the data pin changing.
+* Add your cover to ws2812.v at the bottom of the file in the FORMAL section.
 * Run the tools and generate a trace.
 Can you manage it?
 How?

 ## Cover some of the Traffic Light demo behaviour